Anarcho-Coder/transpride-color-switcher/Readme.md

     $ npm i tmi.js
     $ npm i yargs

  Edit the auth.js file with any text editor (save after)
    - Windows -> notepad is fine
    - Linux -> $ nano auth.js -> (edit) -> Ctrl + O
-    - MacOS -> $ vim auth.js OR use right click and use TextEdit
+   - MacOS -> $ vim auth.js OR right-click and use TextEdit

-    From there replace
+From there replace the username field with your username, leaving the quotes.

     const BOT_NAME = "USERNAME_HERE";

-    with your username, leaving the quotes.
-    And
+And the auth token field with the auth token from https://twitchapps.com/tmi/

     const TMI_OAUTH = "AUTH_KEY_HERE";

-    with the auth token from https://twitchapps.com/tmi/
+Finally, stay in that folder, and run from your shell using:

+   $ npm start
+OR
+   $ node index.js

 --------------------
 Now for the fun bit